‘UFC Fight Night 106: Belfort Vs. Gastelum’ Results, Highlights, Bonuses [Video]

-Saturday night the UFC hosted UFC Fight Night: Belfort vs. Gastelum (also referred to as UFC Fight Night 106) at the Centro de Formação Olímpica do Nordeste in Fortaleza, Brazil.
+Saturday night, the UFC hosted UFC Fight Night: Belfort vs. Gastelum (also referred to as UFC Fight Night 106) at the Centro de Formação Olímpica do Nordeste in Fortaleza, Brazil.
 The fight card featured 12 mixed martial arts bouts, including a women’s bantamweight match between Bethe Correia and Marion Reneau, a light heavyweight fight between Mauricio “Shogun” Rua and Gian Villante and a middleweight main event pitting rising star Kelvin Gastelum against MMA legend and Brazilian native Vitor Belfort.

 Gastelum gave an impressive performance, knocking out the far more experienced Belfort at 3:52 of the first round.
 Belfort landed some decent strikes on Gastelum early on, but then Gastelum knocked him down with a crisp two-punch combo and rained several strikes down on him from the standing position.
 Belfort managed to regain himself.
 However, Gastelum soon sent him to the canvas via strikes a second time and began raining hammer fists down on him before referee “Big” John McCarthy stepped in to call the fight.